© Crown copyright 2018

 The Lawyers’ Establishment Directive and the Lawyers’ Services Directive

 The qualification recognition arrangements under the MRPQ Directive cover a wide range of lawyers.
-In addition to this framework, there is a specific framework setting out rights for listed lawyers to provide legal services and to establish on a permanent basis in EEA States other than the one in which the qualification was obtained.
+In addition to this framework, there is a specific framework setting out rights for listed lawyers to provide legal services and to establish on a permanent basis in EEA States and Switzerland other than the one in which the qualification was obtained.

 This framework takes the form of two Directives: